-It is a legal requirement for all domestic properties within the UK to have an Energy Performance Certificate (EPC) in place before a property is sold or rented out.
+It’s a legal requirement for all domestic properties within the UK to have an Energy Performance Certificate (EPC) in location prior to a property is sold or rented out.

-All EPCs should be issued by an accredited Energy Assessor.
+All EPCs must be issued by an accredited Energy Assessor.

-This write-up describes what the Energy Assessor is looking at when they carry out an EPC inspection, and at what easy measures you are able to take to make sure your property gets the best feasible rating.
+This write-up describes what the Energy Assessor is looking at when they carry out an EPC inspection, and at what easy measures you are able to take to make sure your property gets the very best possible rating.

-In an EPC survey the Surveyor / Energy Assessor will probably be looking at five main elements as follows:
+In an EPC survey the Surveyor / Energy Assessor will be looking at 5 main elements as follows:

 - How the property is constructed